Ten Things to Do in and around Loch Lomond this Autumn

 6. Feast on delicious food and drink: sample the arctic char at The Oak Tree Inn, home-made ice-cream from St. Mocha Kiosk on Luss Pier, a new menu at Lodge on Loch Lomond Hotel, locally sourced seafood from Cattle & Creel, Helensburgh, daily delights at Sugar Boat, and lots more options.

 7. Have an outdoors adventure with Treezone Loch Lomond, a speedboat tour with Loch Lomond Leisure, gorge walking with In Your Element - you name it, you can do it in and around Loch Lomond!

 8. Enjoy a local festival or event.
-The Cove Art Festival, Cowalfest and Loch Lomond Comic Con all take place in October, or why not enjoy a unique, open air screening by candlelight at RSPB Loch Lomond on Saturday 21 October?
 Find more details of all events on our What's On page.

 9. Rainy day options?
 Enjoy a whisky tour at one of two fantastic local distilleries: Glengoyne or Auchentoshan.
 Catch a movie at The Tower Digital Arts Centre, Helensburgh, visit Dumbarton Castle and the nearby Denny Tank (Scottish Maritime Museum) or take a trip to Stirling Castle.

 10. Experience wonderful wildlife and nature.
-Try a weekend nature walk with RSPB Loch Lomond, available until the end of October, family-friendly activities and walks at the Lodge Forest Visitor Centre, Aberfoyle, or lots of activities to choose from in Loch Lomond and The Trossachs National Park.
+Try a weekend nature walk with RSPB Loch Lomond, family-friendly activities and walks at the Lodge Forest Visitor Centre, Aberfoyle, or lots of activities to choose from in Loch Lomond and The Trossachs National Park.